 bash shell in between.

-Again, you can exit the interactive Postgres session by typing:
+Again, you can exit the interactive Postgres session by running the following:

-If you are logged in as the postgres account, you can create a new role by typing:
+If you are logged in as the postgres account, you can create a new role by running the following command:

 - createuser --interactive